Fort Kochi

+Fort Kochi is rich in heritage and culture, and is a prominent tourist destination for both domestic and international travellers- being ranked as ninth among the top 25 in National Geographic’s Top Tourist Destinations To Explore In 2020.

 Scientific theory

 In the BC period, the region that is today known as Kerala was covered by mangrove woods.
 Turf and sand banks were created with the rise in sea-level which formed the shape of the coastal area as we see it today.
-The name Cochin implies "co-chin", meaning "like-China".
-It looked like China when the Chinese came to the region during the 14th century and installed Chinese nets.
-Mattancherry is the nerve town of old historic Cochin.
+The origin of the name Kochi is thought to be the Malayalam word kochu azhi, meaning 'small lagoon'.
+Mattancherry is the nerve town of old historic Kochi.
 In old Malayalam it is Maadan-cheri, from cheri meaning town.
-Maad or cow was the stamp of Old Royal Fort of Rajah of Cochin, who built his palace after the fall of Kodungallur or Muziris port due to a gigantic tsunami in 1341 AD.
+Maad or cow was the stamp of Old Royal Fort of Rajah of Kochi, who built his palace after the fall of Kodungallur port due to a gigantic tsunami in 1341 AD.
 The Perumpadappu Swaroopam or the Fort of Rajah had its palace on the banks of the Calvathy River.
 Owing to frequent wars between King Zamorin of Kozhikode and the western colonial forces, the Rajah left the place for Tripunithura.
 The king had his vaishnav leanings and the cow or maadu was his symbol.